FlakM/InMemoryLdap/README.md

     InMemoryLdapServer.stop()
 ```

+## Disabling ssl

+By default ldap server will be using ssl.
+SSL context will be created using trustore and keystores found on classpath in directory `/ssl`.
+They are created using [create_keys.sh](src/test/resources/create_keys.sh).
+You might disable ssl for server by setting property `inmemoryldap.ssl.enabled = false`

-## Customizing behaviour
+## Additional settings

-Each method might be parameterized by optional configuration.
-To do so either override reference.conf using standard code from https://github.com/lightbend/config.
-Alternatively both `com.github.flakm.InMemoryLdapServer.start` and `com.github.flakm.InMemoryLdapServer.withRunningLdapConfig` take optional config:
+Both `com.github.flakm.InMemoryLdapServer.start` and `com.github.flakm.InMemoryLdapServer.withRunningLdapConfig` take optional config:

 ```scala
  withRunningLdapConfig(customConfig) { ctx =>
   //code here
  }
 ```

+You might override those settings by creating your own application.conf under test resources or by using other options described [here](https://github.com/lightbend/config).
 For more examples read [here](src/test/scala/com/github/flakm/WithRunningLdapTest.scala) or [here](src/test/scala/com/github/flakm/StartStopTest.scala)